resinbeard/rtqueue/README.md

 #RTQueue
 Non-blocking queue for JACK audio data

-This header file provides a non-blocking queue intended for JACK samples, but easily repurposed for other soft realtime applications.
+This header file provides a queue intended for JACK samples, but easily repurposed for other soft realtime applications.
 First used in Ficus, I found it useful for multiple JACK-related projects so it gets its own repository.

 ## Dependencies
  - [JACK](http://jackaudio.org/)